The Upper Mississippi Great River Road

 As you continue on Highway 20 through Galena you’ll arrive in East Dubuque, Illinois and if you stay on Highway 20 cross the bridge into Dubuque, Iowa, another historic Mississippi River port town rich in history and in modern day attractions.
 We love their Riverwalk and the Bluff Street artisan neighborhood.
 Dubuque is also home to the Mississippi River Museum and Aquarium, a place we find ourselves visiting frequently.
 Undergoing an impressive renaissance with new industries and entertainment venues and a re-vitalized waterfront district, while doing a good preserving ties with its historic past.
 We visit Dubuque regularly and have profiled some Dubuque’s Visitor Attractions here.
 We’ve also done an article on Dubuque’s Public Golf Courses.

-Leaving Dubugue on the Iowa side.
-Go north from Dubuque along the Iowa River Road (Highway 52) and then take County Road CY9 (Sherill and Balltown Roads) to Balltown Iowa with its scenic lookouts and historic Breitbach Tavern, the oldest continually operating tavern in the state of Iowa.
+Leaving Dubuque on the Iowa side.
+Go north from Dubuque along the Iowa River Road (Highway 52) and then take County Road CY9 (Sherill and Balltown Roads) to Balltown Iowa with its scenic lookouts and historic Breitbach Tavern, the oldest continually operating tavern in the state of Iowa

-So for this stretch of the river road to Prairie du Chien, Wisconsin and sister city across the river McGregor-Marquette, Iowa, we think the Iowa river road is more scenic, providing more views of the river valley than the Wisconsin route.
+For this stretch of the river road from the Wisconsin State Line to Prairie du Chien, Wisconsin and sister city across the river McGregor-Marquette, Iowa, we think the Iowa river road is more scenic, providing more views of the river valley than the Wisconsin route.
 But further north of Prairie du Chien, we think the Wisconsin road is more scenic.

 See our complete Upper Mississippi River Road Map here.